JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Social factors in Southern US speech: Acoustic analysis of a large-scale legacy corpus."
 Poster presentation at the 93rd Annual Meeting of the Linguistic Society of America.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190103-lsa2019.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 **Joseph A. Stanley**.
 "The differences between and within <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>: Phonological, morphological, and lexical effects in prevelar raising."
-Poster presentation at the 47th annual meeting of New Ways of Analyzing Variation (NWAV47).
+Poster presentation New Ways of Analyzing Variation 47.
 New York City, New York.
 October 18–21, 2018.
 <a href="/downloads/181019-nwav47.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 Shawn Foster, **Joseph A. Stanley**, & Margaret E. L. Renwick.
 "Vowel Mergers in the American South."
 Poster presentation at the 174th Meeting of the Acoustical Society of America (ASA).
 New Orleans, LA.
 December 4–8, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.5014282" class="link" title="link to this presentation"></a>

 **Joseph A. Stanley**.
 "Changes in the Timber Industry as a Catalyst for Linguistic Change."
-Poster presentation at the 46th New Ways of Analyzing Variation conference ([NWAV46](https://english.wisc.edu/nwav46/)).
+Poster presentation at New Ways of Analyzing Variation 46.
 Madison, WI.
 November 2–5, 2017.
 <a href="/downloads/171103-nwav46-abstract.pdf" class="abstract" target="_blank" title="download the abstract"></a>
 <a href="/downloads/171103-nwav46.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>